charliedevelopment/vagrant-craft-environment/README.md

 Listed here are all the parts you need to know about your new Vagrant environment and Craft installation.

 ```
-/.vagrant - Temporary working directory for Vagrant providers, stores configuration information, keys, etc. Generated and managed by Vagrant.
-Don't delete this if you have an active virtual machine tied to this directory.
+/.vagrant - Temporary working folder for Vagrant providers, stores configuration information, keys, etc. Generated and managed by Vagrant.
+Don't delete this if you have an active virtual machine tied to this folder.
 	/.vagrant/machines/default/virtualbox/private_key - Likely the only file here you will need to worry about.
 The default location of the vagrant user's SSH key used for tunneling from host to guest.
 /setup - Storage for scripts and utility files used by Vagrant automatically and available for use manually to vacilitate development.
 All scripts are documented.
 	craft-reset.sh - Deletes any existing craft environment/database and creates a new one from scratch, faster than restroying and recreating a whole box.
-THIS DELETES THE ENTIRE WORKSPACE DIRECTORY.
+THIS DELETES THE ENTIRE WORKSPACE FOLDER.
 	httpd.conf - Default Apache configuration used during provisioning.
 	init.sh - Main Vagrant provisioning script.
 	php.ini - PHP configuration used during provisioning.